purpleidea/flabbergast/flabbergast-manual.md

 Templates can also act as functions.
 Undefined attributes are parameters, and a single attribute can act as a result:

     square : Template {
-      x ?:
+      x : Required
       value : x * x
     }
     b : (square { x : 5 }).value

-The `?:` attribute definition defines an attribute to be present, but contain an error, forcing the user of a template to replace this value.
+The `Required` attribute definition defines an attribute to be present, but contain an error, forcing the user of a template to replace this value.

 For convenience, Flabbergast provides alternate syntax for consuming such a template: